sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 - Posterize
 Simple Posterize adjustment implementation, specifying how many color/value steps you want

+- Constant Black/White/Grey
+Ever realized how many times you set a constant to black, white or grey ?
+If the answer is : "A lot" then this simple addition of the 3 preconfigured constants will come in handy.

 Bugfixes:
 -----------
 - Legacy Cloud was not behaving like Mari Cloud